OctopusDeploy/blog/blog/2022-10/to-be-named-well/to-be-named-well.md

 Theory Y is foundational to Lean, Agile, and DevOps and is the underlying assumption of a generative culture.

-##
+## Mission command

-The military has traditionally been seen as a Theory X culture.
-Decisions are made by a small central group and there are tight constraints around interactions.
-However, the modern military uses a *mission command* pattern that decentralizes decision making by providing clear goals.
-The soldiers with boots on the ground are allowed to respond immediately as events unfold, rather than waiting for orders.
+Although military organizations are traditionally seen as Theory X cultures, modern military units operate using *mission command*.
+The mission command pattern decentralizes decision making by providing clear goals.
+The soldiers with boots on the ground are allowed to respond dynamically as events unfold, rather than waiting for orders.
 This is the application of Theory Y culture.

-Centralized intent + Decentralized execution, or shared vision implemented by cross-functional, self-organizing, autonomous teams.

-The civilian version of this is called [workplace empowerment](https://en.wikipedia.org/wiki/Empowerment#In_workplace_management)
+The civilian version of this is called [workplace empowerment](https://en.wikipedia.org/wiki/Empowerment#In_workplace_management), which requires that:

-- Share information with everyone
+- You share information with everyone
-- Create autonomy through boundaries
+- You create autonomy through boundaries
-- Replace hierarchy with self-directed teams
+- You replace hierarchy with self-directed teams

-In a study into coal mines, the high-performing mines were found to use a similar approach.
-The miners would self-organize and assign roles based on what work needed to be done.
-The miners were more engaged in the work, had less time off, and out-performed mines run in an authoritarian style.
+Workplace empowerment combines centralized intent with decentralized execution.
+In software delivery, this typically involves a shared vision implemented by a cross-functional self-organizing team.

 ## Culture predicts safety